This term, we have been exploring The Stone Age Boy, which inspired us to write our own portal diaries imagining a journey back to the Stone Age.

-This term in art, we've delved into the world of cave paintings.
-Understanding that paints weren't used during the Stone Age around 2.5 million years ago.
-Can you spot the animals depicted in our cave paintings?
+In art, we stepped into the world of cave paintings.
+We learned that paints were not used during the Stone Age, which began around 2.5 million years ago, and created our own artwork using this knowledge.
+Can you spot the animals hidden in our cave paintings?

 We enjoyed a Stone Age Day at Kent Life.
 We immersed ourselves in learning about Stone Age weaponry, grinding flour with a quern stone, and encountering various animals.
 Meeting Claw, Kent Life's honoured Tribe Member, was a highlight.
 Claw generously shared insights into his Stone Age lifestyle—his diet, attire, and daily routines.
 The children were delighted as Claw bestowed Stone Age names upon each of us; among the names given were Toenail, Bear, and Puddle!